SafeDevelopers/fantabuild/BACKEND_ENV_EXAMPLE.md

 ## Important Notes

-- Replace `yourdomain.com` with your actual domain
+- Replace `addispos.com` with your actual frontend domain if different
 - Replace all `your_*_here` placeholders with actual values
 - Generate `SESSION_SECRET` with: `openssl rand -base64 32`
 - For CapRover one-click apps, use `postgres.captain.local` and `redis.captain.local`